fuzzylogicxx/fuzzylogic/posts/progressively-enhanced-javascript-with-stimulus.md

 Stimulus feels a little restrictive if dealing with less simple elements – say, for example, a data table with lots of rows and columns, each differing in multiple ways.

 And if, like in our data table example, that element has lots of child elements, it feels like there might be more of a performance hit to update each one individually rather than replace the contents with new `innerHTML` in one fell swoop.

+## Summing Up

+I love Stimulus’s modest and progressive enhancement friendly approach.
+I can see me adopting it as a means of writing modern, modular JavaScript which fits well in a [webpack](https://webpack.js.org/) context in situations where the interactive elements are relatively simple and not composed of complex, multidimensional data.